ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 {{< img-centered src="quickfix-error-short.gif" width="100%" alt="GIF demonstrating the QuickFix menu showing LaTeX errors after failed compilation." >}}

 Here are two VimTeX-related QuickFix settings you might be interested in tweaking:

-- By default, VimTeX opens the QuickFix menu if compilation produces warning messages but no error messages.
+- **Don't open QuickFix for warnings:** by default, VimTeX opens the QuickFix menu if compilation produces warning messages but no error messages.
   LaTeX's warning messages are often unhelpful, so some users will want to open the QuickFix menu only if compilation fails with error messages.
   To do this, place the following code in your `ftplugin/tex.vim` file: